jmtt89/AndroidAppDemo/README.md

     android:exported="false">
 </receiver>
 ```

-For working with Messangi SDK need **add a intent-filter** with name **com.ogangi.messangi.android.sdk.PUSH_NOTIFICATION**, the receiver in manifest looks like this:
+To work with Messangi SDK you need to **add an intent-filter** with name **com.ogangi.messangi.android.sdk.PUSH_NOTIFICATION**, the receiver in manifest looks like this:

 ```Java
 <receiver